Seyi-roboticist/ASBR_integration-/README.md

 # ASBR Integration

-This repository provides a demo integration for the ASBR package, including URDF descriptions and visualizations for various robotic components.
+This repo provides a clean integration for the ASBR package, including URDF descriptions and visualizations for various robotic components.
 The integration includes support for Universal Robots, Robotiq grippers, and RealSense cameras.
+Please be aware this integration is still currently under development.

 ## Repository Structure